Updated Jan. 24 at 2:47 p.m.

 Flee Like It’s Y2K

 If you’re looking to get out of the city, plan way ahead.
-More than 100,000 out-of-towners are expected in the city, and that means stress to roads and the world’s busiest airport.
+More than 100,000 out-of-towners are expected to visit, and that means stress to roads and the world’s busiest airport.

 The Monday after the big game is expected to be the busiest day for flying — with the multitudes all making their way home.
 Road closures start as early as Jan.
 21 going through Feb.
 8, with most of those downtown.